Bringing pets to New Zealand — biosecurity requirements, timeline, and what to expect

 These paths should help users move from broad Explore questions into the right guides, tools, or route pages.

-Check whether the wider move is ready first
+Check the wider move first

 Explore hub